 ‘Beautiful and inspirational – a hidden gem of a garden’ A & M Cilycwm

 ‘They have use colour densely and vibrantly as an impressionist painter might.
 Drifts of small flowers mimic painting techniques such as pointillism – painting with small dots of colour; foliage patterns resemble short, distinct brush strokes while the changing light, shadow and the moving season is a constant feature, making the garden as fresh and original as the ground-breaking French impressionists themselves.’
 Naomi Slade – Amateur Gardening Magazine

-We have an interesting small range of plants available for visitors to purchase at reasonable prices, based on our Gelli Uchaf Planting Palette (see separate web pages)..
-We only grow plants which we enjoy and which thrive here, and much in the garden has indeed been propagated by us, including many trees from seeds and perennials from cuttings and divisions.
-We now have a small unheated greenhouse, but all of our plants have to survive in our climate without any real cosseting, and are grown in our own soil/leaf-mould based compost to avoid buying in much in the way of planting materials.
+We have a few plants available for visitors to purchase at reasonable prices, based on our Gelli Uchaf Planting Palette, as above.
+However as we get older, and after the water supply issues caused by the droughts of 2018 and 2022, we often have few plants for sale, other than at snowdrop time.
+We only grow plants which we enjoy and which thrive here, and much in the garden has indeed been propagated by us, including many trees grown from seeds and perennials from cuttings and divisions.
+We have a small unheated greenhouse, but all of our plants have to survive in our climate without any real cosseting, and are grown in our own soil/leaf-mould based compost to avoid buying in much in the way of planting materials.

 In addition over 90% of the moths and butterflies pictured in our DVD ROM guide to garden moths and butterflies, ‘In a Different Light’, have been found at or within 500 metres of our home, and most have been photographed here.
 All the plant images in the DVD-ROM and our greetings card images were taken here.
-(See separate website page by clicking here for details).
+(See the separate website page of all the moth species images by clicking here for details).